-The FoO distribution DOD > 0.2 for DJF over South America is shown in Figure 12.
-The largest natural sources of dust are located in the Atacama Desert of Chile (#12), followed by the Nazca (#14) and Sechura (#15) deserts of Peru.
-In Argentina, the FoO distribution matches remarkably well the zones of aeolian landforms described by Zárate and Tripaldi [2011], all sources are of anthropogenic origin, except on the eastern flank of the Andes (#8).
+[82] The FoO distribution DOD > 0.2 for DJF over South America is shown in Figure 12.
+The largest natural sources of dust are located in the Atacama Desert of Chile (location 12), followed by the Nazca (location 14) and Sechura (location 15) Deserts of Peru.
+In Argentina, the FoO distribution matches remarkably well the zones of aeolian landforms described by Zárate and Tripaldi [2012]; all sources are of anthropogenic origin, except on the eastern flank of the Andes (location 8).

-The dust sources in Patagonia are often associated with major river basins: sections of the Rio Negro from Neuquén to the Atlantic in the Rio Negro Province (#6), most of the Chubut (from Lake Colhue Huapi) and Chico rivers in the Chubut Province (#5), and the lower section of the Deseado River in the Santa Cruz Province (#4).
-Pasquini and Depetris [2006] studied the discharge trends and flow dynamics of South American rivers from the early 20^{th} century to the beginning of the 21st century.
-They found a significant decrease in the discharge of all the rivers that we identify as dust sources; in contrast they found increasing flow trends for the rivers not appearing as dust sources in Figure 12 (e.g., the Santa Cruz in Santa Cruz province).
+[83] The dust sources in Patagonia are often associated with major river basins: sections of the Rio Negro from Neuquén to the Atlantic in the Rio Negro province (location 6), most of the Chubut (from Lake Colhue Huapi) and Chico Rivers in the Chubut province (location 5), and the lower section of the Deseado River in the Santa Cruz province (location 4).
+Pasquini and Depetris [2006] studied the discharge trends and flow dynamics of South American rivers from the early 20th century to the beginning of the 21st century.
+They found a significant decrease in the discharge of all the rivers that we identify as dust sources; in contrast, they found increasing flow trends for the rivers not appearing as dust sources in Figure 12 (e.g., the Santa Cruz in Santa Cruz province).
 This would seem to suggest an influence of climate variability on dust sources in Patagonia.
-However, it has been suggested that sheep ranching is largely responsible for the desertification of Patagonia and is the cause of the observed doubling of dust in Antarctic Peninsula ice cores during the 20^{th} century [McConnell et al., 2007].
+However, it has been suggested that sheep ranching is largely responsible for the desertification of Patagonia and is the cause of the observed doubling of dust in Antarctic Peninsula ice cores during the twentieth century [McConnell] et al., 2007].
 Due to the tendency of herds to concentrate around water sources, riparian areas and wetlands are heavily impacted by grazing.
 Consequently, dust sources in Patagonia may be characterized as being anthropogenic both by direct disturbance of soil cover and by the indirect effect of climate change.
-Similarly, in the Magellan region (#1), ranching is important and, again, dust sources are observed along the Gallegos River.
+Similarly, in the Magellan region (location 1), ranching is important, and again, dust sources are observed along the Gallegos River.

-Patagonia is also a region of known glaciogenic dust sources [Li et al., 2008, 2010].
-Sugden et al. [2009] suggest that glacial lakes San Martin, Viedna (#2), and Pueyrredon (#3) are linked to the variability of dust concentration in Antarctic ice cores over 80,000 years.
-Gassó and Stein [2007] report on a dust event originating from this region that was subsequently traced to the Antarctic 48 hours later.
-It is remarkable to observe in Figure 12 that these small sources have apparently been active over such a long period.
+[84] Patagonia is also a region of known glaciogenic dust sources [Li et al., 2008, 2010].
+Sugden et al. [2009] suggest that glacial lakes San Martin, Viedna (location 2), and Pueyrredon (location 3) are linked to the variability of dust concentration in Antarctic ice cores over 80,000 years.
+Gassó and Stein [2007] report on a dust event originating from this region that was subsequently traced to the Antarctic 48 h later.
+It is remarkable to observe in Figure 12 that